mappls-api/mappls-web-plugins/nearbySearch-plugin/readme.md

 12. `sortBy`: (string)Used to sort the nearby search results.
 13. `page`: (number): to request another page of results if available.
 14. `pod`: (string): to filter to a certain type of results.
-15. `callback`: (method): results will be returned in this method if specified.
-16. `callback_click`: (method): a method that will be called when user clicks on any listing.
+15. `callback_click`: (method): a method that will be called when user clicks on any listing.
 The action returns the eLoc of the selected place.

 <br>